 Don’t push your partner into talking to you about this private matter; he may have never even told anyone about this disorder before or may have faced ridicule or discrimination because of the condition of his skin.
 By forcing him to open up he may feel that you don’t have his best interest in mind, you’re only concerned about how the behavior makes you feel, you don’t recognize how it affects him emotionally, or his relationship to you could be in jeopardy.
 Never give an ultimatum of “picking or me” or “talk about it or I’ll leave” because that furthers the feelings of being misunderstood, pressured, and rejected.

-The truth of the matter is that you can’t, for the long term, if they have excoriation disorder.
-When you see them picking, there are many things you can do, but shouldn’t until you have spoken to them with your concern.
-Then, boundaries can be set regarding what their comfort level is in discussing this issue.
+When you see them picking, there are many things you can do, but shouldn’t until you have spoken to them about your concerns.
+Together, boundaries can be set regarding what their comfort level is in discussing this issue.
 They may not be in a place of wanting to stop picking or they could be feeling hopeless about their situation, so checking in with them to see what you can do to emotionally support them is best.

 Ask them if they would like you to touch their hand when they’re picking subconsciously while so that they are made aware that they’re doing it.
 If they’re in the washroom for too long, ask them if it’s okay to knock on the door to remind them that they’ve been in there for “x” number of minutes.
 Building respect with someone who has issues surrounding skin picking is key to gaining trust from the sufferer, but recognizing their lead is important in empowering them to feel better about themselves.

 Don’t yell, intimidate, or withhold affection as a punishment if they picks.
-Do not alienate them as “strange”, “a freak”, or “different” or tease the appearance of their skin.
-They need loved ones who can accept them as they are, without judgment or feeling like a burden.
+Do not alienate them as “strange”, “a freak”, or “different” or tease them about the appearance of their skin.
+They need loved ones who can accept them as they are, without judgment or feeling unattractive.

-4. “I don’t want to enable the behavior.
-How do I get her help or convince her that she needs it?”
+“I don’t want to enable the behavior.
+How do I convince her that she needs help?”

 The tricky part about body-focused repetitive behaviors is that help is not always readily available.
 While psychologists are great at helping clients with a multitude of mental health afflictions, BFRBs are not high on that list due to a lack of information, minimal research, and a lack of adequate training that can help a professional practice evidence- based approaches specifically for these disorders.
 If she cannot stop picking and has tried various methods to stop, she probably knows that she needs outside sources to supplement her efforts in stopping or reducing the behavior but may not be optimistic that it will help.

-There are no treatment programs for family members to abide by when it comes to supporting a skin picker, although there are support groups for parents and loved ones.
-When a disorder that has so little in supports, research, understanding, and treatment providers, the best thing you can do is respect their wishes in how they want to approach their picking, and support their overall well-being.
+There are no treatment programs for family members when it comes to supporting a skin picker, although there are support groups for parents.
+When a disorder has so little in resources, research, understanding, and treatment providers, the best thing you can do is respect their wishes in how they want to approach their picking, and support their overall well-being.